codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 This Maven plugin centralizes configuration of core documentation, to ensure that documents are formatted uniformly.

+_This document covers functionality present in 2.0.0-SNAPSHOT._

 With centralized configuration handled by this Maven plugin, the core documentation-related project configuration takes at least two arguments:

-*   `<projectName>`: the short name for the project such as OpenAM, OpenDJ, or OpenIDM
+*   `<projectName>`: the short name for the project such as OpenAM, OpenDJ, OpenICF, OpenIDM, OpenIG, and so forth
 *   `<googleAnalyticsId>`: to add Google Analytics JavaScript to the HTML output

-The project then runs two plugin executions:
+The project runs multiple plugin executions:

+1. A `filter` goal for Maven resource filtering on source files
+2. A `boilerplate` goal to copy common content
+3. A `prepare` goal to prepare sources for the build
-1. A `build` goal in the `pre-site` phase to build and massage output
+4. A `build` goal in the `pre-site` phase to build and massage output
-2. A `layout` goal in the `site` phase to copy content under `site-doc`
+5. A `layout` goal in the `site` phase to copy content under `site/doc`
+6. A `release` goal to prepare site documentation for release

 ## Example Plugin Specification